 The three colored bars represent the three different measures of liability mentioned in this report.
 The amount represented by the top of the maroon bars, the Present Value of Future Benefits (PVFB), is the amount needed to provide all benefits for the current participants and their beneficiaries.
 If the Plan had assets equal to the PVFB, then no future contributions (neither from the employer nor from members) would be needed for the current members if all the assumptions were realized.
 However, since contributions will continue to be made on a participant's behalf over their working career, it is not necessary to have assets near the PVFB.
 Instead, the Actuarial Liability (AL), represented by the top of the gray bar, is the liability measure used for funding purposes.
 The AL is the portion of the PVFB which will not be paid by future Normal Costs.
 Then, the top of the yellow bar represents the present value of benefits that participants have accrued as of that date.
-This measure of liability is often referred to as the Present Value of Assets (AVA), which is represented by the green line, to the Actuarial Liability in developing the funded percent.
+This measure of liability is often referred to as the Present Value of Accumulated Benefits (PVAB.)
+For funding purposes, we compare the Actuarial Value of Assets (AVA), which is represented by the green line, to the Actuarial Liability in developing the funded percent.
 These are the percentages shown in the graph labels.
 Finally, the Market Value of Assets (MVA) is represented by the blue line.